 Dish Network is America's #2 satellite broadcaster, but total subscriber numbers have been slowly declining since 2011, falling below 13.7m by the end of 2016.
-It is the main rival to local leader DirecTV, now owned by AT&T, with over 20m subscribers.
+It is the main rival to local leader DirecTV, now owned by AT&T with around 21m subscribers.
 The business was founded in 1995 as a subsidiary of Echostar, a manufacturer of set-top boxes.
 It was spun out as an independent company in 2008, although the two groups maintain close links.
 The company has steadily broadened its range of services in recent years, but with mixed results.
 In 2011, Dish Network acquired entertainment rental retailer Blockbuster, which had filed for bankruptcy the previous year.
 However it failed to turn that business around and Blockbuster was eventually shut down in 2013.
 Dish launched a satellite broadband service in 2012, and has also accumulated large amounts of wireless spectrum with which it announced plans to launch its own national mobile service.
 To that end, Dish made opportunistic attempts in 2013 to interrupt the sale of mobile operator Sprint to Japanese company Softbank, and also to take control of Sprint's broadband subsidiary Clearwire.
 Both bids were rejected.
 At the end of 2014, Dish launched its own internet TV service under the name Sling TV.
-Echostar's founder Charlie Ergen remains chairman & CEO of Dish Network and controlling shareholder.
+Echostar's founder Charlie Ergen remains chairman of Dish Network and controlling shareholder, but stepped down as CEO at the end of 2017 in favour of Erik Carlson, formerly COO.
 Dish Network reported sales of $15.1bn in 2016.
 Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Capsule checked 22nd February 2017